zeehio/podman-blog-entry-tmp/blog-entry.md

 software implementing some method related to a relevant paper.
-Fortunately for us, we had access to High Performance Computing (HPC) servers for our calculations, and we had access to fantastic tools such as [JupyterHub](https://jupyter.org/hub), [RStudio Server](https://posit.co/products/open-source/rstudio-server/) and the [jupyter docker stack](https://jupyter-docker-stacks.readthedocs.io/en/latest/) and [rocker](https://rocker-project.org/) images, running under Docker to isolate our dependencies.
+Fortunately for us, we had access to High Performance Computing (HPC) servers for our calculations, and we had access to fantastic tools such as [JupyterHub](https://jupyter.org/hub), [RStudio Server](https://posit.co/products/open-source/rstudio-server/) and the [Jupyter Docker stack](https://jupyter-docker-stacks.readthedocs.io/en/latest/) and [rocker](https://rocker-project.org/) images, running under Docker to isolate our dependencies.

 Being one of the administrators of the HPC was really fun, but it also was a significant overhead over our own research interests.
 Users needed the flexibility